a-person-who-codes/a-person-who-codes/README.md

 # 🏃‍♂️💨 Joshua Riley
 <code>Digital Curator (Developer/Photographer)</code>

 I pride myself on being a fullstack developer and enjoy capturing and sharing things that exsist outside the digital realm.
-My coding projects are user focused, built from the ground up, starting with planning and design and extending to solving real-world problems with code.
+My coding projects are user focused, built from the ground up, starting with planning and design and often results in formining crative solutions often aiding me in solving real-world problems.

 ---